futureweiwirelesslab/wreports/_posts/2020-06-17-Ongoing-US-Signal-Processing-6G.md

   - Insight
   - 6G
 comments_id: 1
-excerpt: >-
-Signal processing has been at the core of communication technology.
-Today it continues to drive technology innovations for 5G/6G and beyond.
-This brief survey highlights recent progress on topics in wireless signal processing (SP) research, mainly in the areas of communication and sensing.
-It provides historical context and outlook in connection to Futurewei research efforts where applicable.

-published: true
 ---
 Signal processing has been at the core of communication technology.
 Today it continues to drive technology innovations for 5G/6G and beyond.